ShTPDev/project-Updtaes/README.md

 - Upload the repo as a Pages artifact and publish

 You can change the branch under `on.push.branches` if you prefer a different branch.
 Your current default is `origin` so the workflow shows `branches: [ origin ]`.

+Once the action runs, it will publish the site using the `gh-pages` branch.
+In your repository Settings → Pages, make sure the source is set to "Branch: gh-pages" (root) if you want a consistent Pages domain.
+The workflow will create the `gh-pages` branch when it first runs if it doesn't already exist.
 │
 ├── index.html                 # Home page
 ├── release-notes.html         # Release notes page